LiuElvin/class_high_dim/README.md

 3. Afterwards, I implemented PDA to analyze a real-life colon cancer dataset alongside a simple toy example with large dimension count but small sample size.

 4. The results were summarized in my end of quarter presentation.
+It focussed primarily on the curse of dimensionality, LDA, PDA, their applications on both a toy and real-life dataset.
 The full slides and presentation can be found in the link [here](https://docs.google.com/presentation/d/1oSrP5NRSWhoQRwXVjOmNRvVN8d4FA-LlYU0DCK1PzhE/edit?usp=sharing).

 # Files